Hallormsstaðaskógur: Hiking trails

-The trail leads up a forest road, through stands of Siberian stone pine, lodgepole pine and white spruce to the 16 m high Light river waterfall (Ljósárfoss).
+The trail leads up a forest road, through stands of Siberian stone pine, lodgepole pine and white spruce to the 16 m high Ljósárfoss (lit.
+'Light river waterfall').
 On the north side of the trail is some of the straightest growing larch in the forest.

 Icelandic National Forests

-Lands managed by the Icelandic Forest Service are called National Forests.
+Lands managed by the Icelandic Forest Service (Skógrækt ríkisins, Skógræktin) are called National Forests.
 They are open to everyone, year round, and are located in all parts of Iceland.
 Many are easy to reach and have a variety of facilities for outdoor recreation.
 Others require a 4-wheel drive vehicle or hiking up steep hillsides in order to access them.